The Mother Load: The Story Behind the Protocol

 Those fried in vegetable oils

 Grains, especially wheat: I think for most people, gluten-free grains are okay from time to time, and especially the more traditional ones, such as buckwheat and millet.
-People who are very inflamed may need to be strict for quite some time, but for the majority, the 90/10 rule likely applies: It is what you do 90 percent of the time that makes the difference.
+Some people may need to be strict for quite some time, but for the majority, the 90/10 rule likely applies: It is what you do 90 percent of the time that makes the difference.

 A1 casein from cow’s dairy